phibal12/QFLC-Dashboard/README.md

 This is the flagship of the hardware engineering dashboard.
 It bypasses the visual intractability of traditional Karnaugh maps (scaling up to 12D/4096 nodes) by applying global field evaluations.
+Beyond standard 2D/3D visualizations, this project utilizes the **QFLC Hypercube** (QFLCH) framework to map the evolution of $N$-qubit systems.
+As quantum systems scale, traditional Bloch sphere representations become insufficient; the QFLCH provides a scalable, topological map of the **Quantum Double-Field (QDF)** space.

 **Key Features:**
 * Live $N$-Dimensional Hypercube wave collapse visualization.
 * Equation (53) thermodynamic phase simulation (SF $\to$ QDF $\to$ Target)  from Ref.
 [1].
 * Dual-compilation engine outputting both FPGA-ready VHDL and QPU-ready OpenQASM 2.0.
+- **Topological Mapping:** Visualizes the relationship between vertex positions and Entanglement Entropy (EE), identifying "stability zones" within the state space.
+- **Error Mitigation Geometry:** Uses hypercubic symmetry to predict and bypass regions of high decoherence, offering a geometric approach to quantum error correction.
+- **State Pathing:** Trace the trajectory of a state transition (ST) as it moves through higher-dimensional vertices, providing a visual proof of the QF-LCA predictive advantage.

+### Advanced Topological Insights
+The QFLC Hypercube serves as more than a visualization; it is a **stability map**.
+By analyzing the vertex-to-vertex transitions within the QDF model:
+*   **Predictive Pathing:** We can identify the most efficient "energy paths" for state changes.
+*   **Decoherence Buffers:** The hypercube geometry highlights topological regions where Entanglement Entropy is naturally minimized, aiding in error-resilient algorithm design.

+*This framework is the subject of an upcoming publication focused on the geometric foundations of quantum stability.*

 ### 2. QDF Phase and Game Theory Simulator
 <a href="#4-qdf-lens-geometry-lab--particle-trap"><img src="./assets/QDF_P_Screenshot00.JPG" alt="Geometry Lab" height="70%" width="70%" style="border-radius:8px; border:2px solid #8b5cf6;"></a><br>